huseyintopuz/spotify-clone-next.js/README.md

+I used Next.Js + TailWind CSS in this application.
+I implemented front-end tooling such as Webpack, Babel, ESlint.
+I used Antd as a Css Library.

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).